Partnership vs LLC

 Check out StateRequirement’s guide on How to Start an LLC.

-A partnership, on the other hand, means the owners are each fiscally responsible for business debts and can be held accountable for all business discretions.
+In a partnership, on the other hand, the owners are each fiscally responsible for business debts and can be held accountable for all business liabilities.
 This means the owners can be held personally accountable — and their personal assets used — to cover any business debts, lawsuits, and legal fees.

 How to Convert a Partnership to an LLC